RiceD2KLab/HERC_Sp25/1_Data_Wrangling/README.md

 # **Data Wrangling README**

 This directory contains all scripts and tools related to extracting, cleaning, and processing data from the Texas Academic Performance Report (TAPR) online portal.
-It is organized into three main subfolders, each dedicated to a specific stage of data handling.
+It is organized into three main subfolders, each dedicated to a specific stage of data wrangling.

 ## **1.1_Web_Scraping**
 This folder contains code for accessing the **TAPR online portal** and scraping files directly from the website.